WSU-kduncan/cicd-3120-pittman31/Projects/Project5/README.md

 - Run Project Locally
   - how you installed docker + dependencies (WSL2, for example)
     1. I am installing docker on an ubuntu aws instance.
-    2. Steps 2-6 are to set up the repository
     3. I ran the following command
         > sudo apt-get update
     4. I ran the following command